 If you are ever invited into Cretan households or weddings and events in Crete, you will typically be offered a glass of strong Cretan raki.
 Culturally speaking, it is actually considered rather rude to decline the offer!

-Cretan raki makes its appearance on dinner tables at practically every taverna and family gathering in Crete.
+Cretan raki is Greek alcohol that makes its appearance on dinner tables at practically every taverna and family gathering in Crete.
 Raki is to Cretans what ouzo and tsipouro are to the Greeks in that regard.
 There is never a bad time to enjoy raki!

 Many international beers like Amstel, Corona, and Budweiser are indeed widely available across bars, restaurants, and stores in Greece.
-However, Greece also boasts its own beers that are pretty tasty themselves.
+However, Greece also boasts its own beers that are pretty tasty.

 In particular, look out for Alpha, Fix, and Mythos.
 These are some of the most popular local beers.
 A large 500ml bottle of beer should typically cost no more than 2 euros in a local tavern.